lfr/FSharp.Domain.Validation/docs/demo.md

 ---
 layout: default
-title: Fable validation demo
+title: Fable validation demo 💙
 permalink: /demo/
 description: >-
-  Do not go gentle into that impure night
+  Sometimes you have to choose between easy and reliable.
+Not this time.
 image: /assets/2021/fable-validation-blocks.png
 ---